Search for Funding

 Funding Opportunities for Research and Research Training

-The Institute of Education Sciences' overarching priority is research that contributes to school readiness and improved academic achievement for all students, particularly for those whose education prospects are hindered by inadequate education services and conditions associated with poverty, race/ethnicity, limited English proficiency, disability, and family circumstance.
+The Institute of Education Sciences (IES) overarching priority is research that contributes to school readiness and improved academic achievement for all students, particularly for those whose education prospects are hindered by inadequate education services and conditions associated with poverty, race/ethnicity, limited English proficiency, disability, and family circumstance.
 Please read an Overview of IES Research and Research Training Grant Programs for background information before proceeding.
 Note that not all IES research and research training programs are offered each funding year and that the requirements for research and research training programs may change from year to year.

 The FY 2012 Research and Research Training competitions are now closed.
 For FY 2013, the Institute supports the following research and research training programs (announced in the Federal Register on March 6, 2012).